sgoldenlab/simba/docs/Multi_animal_pose.md

 >*Note III*: SimBA focus on use of CSV file formats due to its greater accessability, and SimBA converts alterative pose-estimation tracking formats (e.g., H5, JSON, SLP) behind-the-hood to CSV to enable a greater number of researchers to take advantage of SimBA.
 If you are tracking a large number of body-parts (e.g., more than 8 body-parts), on a larger number of animals (e.g., more than 3 animals), in longer videos (e.g., more than 20min / 30 fps) then CSV files may be non-optimal to work with due to their relatively slow read/write speed and less-than-ideal compression form (they can become gigabytes after calculating [feature sets](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-5-extract-features)).
 Although working with CSV files is fine, we are currently working on a tick-box option in SimBA that would allow users to save their data in file formats with better compression ratio and read-write speed.
 This may be preferred for more advanced users.

+2. Below the `File type` drop-down menu, there are two option menus that can help correct and improve the incoming pose-estimation data (*interpolation*, and *smoothing*).
+Both of these menus default to `None`, meaning no corrections will be performed on the incoming data.
+If you are intrested in removing missing values (interpolation), and/or correcting "jitter" (smoothing), please sections sections `2` and `3` in [TUTORIAL SCENARIO 1: IMPORT TRACKING DATA](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#to-import-multiple-dlc-csv-files) which details these functions, and include video examples of expected results.

-2. After selecting the File type, enter the number of animals you are tracking in the `No of animals` entry box.
+3. After selecting the File type, enter the number of animals you are tracking in the `No of animals` entry box.
 In the current scenario we are tracking two animals and enter the number `2`.
 After entering the number 2, two further rows will appear asking you to name your two animals.
 In this tutorial, we will name Animal 1 *Resident* and Animal 2 *Intruder*.

 ![](/images/Multi_animal4.jpg "createproject")

 >*Note*: Avoid spaces and commas `,` in your animal names.
 If you had planned to use spaces in your animal names, we recommend replacing them with underscore `_`.

-3. Multi animal DLC (DLC verson >=2.2b5) offers two tracking methods (skeleton vs. box).
+4. Multi animal DLC (DLC verson >=2.2b5) offers two tracking methods (skeleton vs. box).
 In the `Tracking type` dropdown, select the option you used to generate your tracking pose-estimation (this drop-down menu is only relevant for importing deepLabCut H5 files, and ths drop-down is not shown if importing SLEAP SLP data).

 5. Next to `Path to h5 files`, click on `Browse` to select the folder that contain you H5 files.
 The selected folder should contain one H5 file for all the videos imported into the project during [Step 3 of the current tutorial](https://github.com/sgoldenlab/simba/blob/SimBA_no_TF/docs/Multi_animal_pose.md#step-3-import-your-videos).
 Once you have selected a folder containing your H5 files, click on `Import h5`.